Quan0308/gruber-be/README.md

 ## Start the application

-Run `npx nx serve gruber-be` to start the development server.
+Run `yarn start` to start the development server.
 Happy coding!

 ## Build for production